MarkMizzi/blog/content/posts/postgres_heapfile2.md

 |------------------------|----------------|
 | abcdabcdabcdabcdabc... | 38             |

-on my system.
 Wait, just 38 bytes?
 This is much smaller than the expected >2100 bytes, indicating that the row has been compressed and stored inline.
 (Sceptics can check the TOAST table to confirm that it is empty).

-Now what happens if we insert a row that can't be compressed, or that even when compressed does not fit in an 8KB page?
+Now what happens if we insert a row that (even when compressed) can't fit in an 8KB page?

 Running